Jayanth9j/AI/python/Programming.md

 What is Data Structure - Data Stored in a Structured way for efficiency.
+Mutable objects allow their values to be modified, while immutable objects remain unchanged once created.
 ### Data Structures
 | Data Structure  | Definition                                                   | Duplicates Allowed?     | Ordered?              | Mutable? | Immutable? |
 | --------------- | ------------------------------------------------------------ | ----------------------- | --------------------- | -------- | ---------- |